October 4th, 2020

 These treatments are precious and sacred within Classical Chinese medicine.
 They are meant to be given and received with compassion.

-Classical Chinese medicine takes into consideration the whole human, physical, mental and spiritual body’s.
+Classical Chinese medicine takes into consideration the whole human; physical, mental, and spiritual bodies.
 While healing with Classical Chinese medicine through acupuncture, herbs, essential oils, and health coaching, inform your practitioner of any aspect that you are struggling with.
 It will help them to determine which channel system to use to support you in your healing.

 how to heal from emotional trauma